-- 1. Discuss how you obtained the optimal topology and optimal values of network parameters.
-Describe the performance measure you used (and explain why you preferred it over other measures) and the different topologies / parameters you experimented with. - 2.
-Explain what strategy you employed to ensure good generalisation ability of the networks and overcome the problem of overfitting.
-What are other approaches can you use to avoid overfitting? - 3.
+- 1. Discuss how you obtained the optimal topology and optimal values of network parameters in Section VI.
+Describe the performance measure you used (and explain why you preferred it over other measures) and the different topologies / parameters you experimented with.
+Present the optimal parameters you found. - 2.
+Present plots of the performance as a function of the topology.
+Discuss what the influence of the topology is on the performance (section VI).

+- 3. Explain what strategy you employed to ensure good generalisation ability of the networks and overcome the problem of overfitting.
+What are other approaches can you use to avoid overfitting? - 4.
 Instead of training a single network with 6 outputs you can train six networks with a single output each.
 Discuss the advantages / disadvantages of using 6 single-output NNs vs. 1 six-output NNs.
 How would you combine the outputs of the 6 networks?